I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

-Like that annoying kid that keeps asking “why” when you give him an answer until you get to the point of just saying “because” when you run out of steam, 5 Whys is a very simple method to use to drill down through the layers of symptoms to get to the root cause.
+Like that annoying kid that keeps asking “why” when you give him an answer until you get to the point of just saying “because” when you run out of steam, Five Whys is a very simple method to use to drill down through the layers of symptoms to get to the root cause.

 Criticisms of 5 Whys

-The criticisms of 5 whys are many, but to be honest they miss the point.
-The idea of the 5 whys is not just to ask five questions, but to instill the discipline of searching for the true root cause behind something.
+The criticisms of Five Whys are many, but to be honest, they miss the point.
+The idea of the Five Whys is not just to ask five questions, but to instill the discipline of searching for the true root cause behind something.

 In the example above we could still continue asking why a sixth or even seventh time, and investigate the maintenance routine of the machine, and so forth.
 The point is not to stop at five "whys."
-Five is typically enough to reach to the true root cause, however there will often be occasions when you need to ask six, seven, or even eight times to reach the true root cause.
+Five is typically enough to reach the true root cause; however, there will often be occasions when you need to ask six, seven, or even eight times to reach the true root cause.
 The point is to keep investigating to the point that you tackle the real cause.

-The other problem is that when different people follow the process they may come up with different "whys."
-Sometimes there are multiple symptoms and causes of a problem especially with more complex problems, at this point we try brainstorming and fishbone diagrams to try to determine the root causes, but again, we need to question each potential root cause to see if it is truly the root cause.
+The other problem is that when different people follow the process, they may come up with different "whys."
+Sometimes there are multiple symptoms and causes of a problem, especially with more complex problems.
+At this point, we try brainstorming and fishbone diagrams to try to determine the root causes, but again, we need to question each potential root cause to see if it is truly the root cause.

 Improvement never ends if you want to succeed!